-Documentation for method getc
+Documentation for routine getc

 Using getc to get a single keypress from a terminal will only work properly if you've set the terminal to "unbuffered".
 Otherwise the terminal will wait for the return key to be struck or the buffer to be filled up before perl6 gets even a single byte of data.

-If your handler's encoding allows combining characters to be read, perl6 will wait for more data to be available before it provides a character.
+If your handle's encoding allows combining characters to be read, perl6 will wait for more data to be available before it provides a character.
 This means that inputting an "e" followed by a combining acute will give you an e with an acute rather than giving an "e" and letting the next reading function give you a dangling combiner.
 However, it also means that when the user inputs just an "e" and has no intention to also input a combining acute, your program will be waiting for another keypress before the initial "e" is returned.

 method getc(IO::CatHandle: --> Bool)